pyrddlgym-project/pyRDDLGym/docs/jax.rst

    * - cpfs_without_grad
      - A set of CPFs that do not allow gradients to flow through them
    * - method
-     - Type subclassing ``core.planner.JaxPlan``, specifies policy representation
+     - Type of ``core.planner.JaxPlan``, specifies the policy class
    * - method_kwargs
-     - kwargs to pass to policy object constructor
+     - kwargs to pass to policy constructor (see next two tables for options)
    * - optimizer
      - Name of optimizer from optax to use
    * - optimizer_kwargs